AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/account-settings/view-auth-logs-in-wp.md

 description: As a Workfront Proof administrator, you can view the usage information for every user that has logged into Workfront Proof.
 ---

-# View authentication logs in `Workfront Proof`
+# View authentication logs in Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-As a `Workfront Proof administrator`, you can view the usage information for every user that has logged into `Workfront Proof`.
+As a Workfront Proof administrator, you can view the usage information for every user that has logged into Workfront Proof.

 1. In the left navigation panel, click `Activity`.
 1. In the `Proofs and media logs` drop-down menu, click `Authentication logs`.